qfoldit/Scientific-Object-Schema/Scientific_World_Schema_v1_1.md

     check.
-  A `mode: "live"` materialization means an `Operation` performed inside the engine (a designer dragging a node in the Unity/UNIGINE editor) can itself be logged back into UAG via `performed_by` (§5's `Agent` would be `kind: "human"`, operating through that engine's MCP) -- something `mode: "export"` cannot do.
+  A `mode: "live"` materialization means an `Operation` performed inside the engine (a designer dragging a node in the Unity/UNIGINE editor) can itself be logged back into SEM via `performed_by` (§5's `Agent` would be `kind: "human"`, operating through that engine's MCP) -- something `mode: "export"` cannot do.

-Two materializations of the same UAG subgraph are expected to coexist without conflict:
+Two materializations of the same SKG subgraph are expected to coexist without conflict:

 - **Spatial materialization**: `Object.State` (atom coordinates, a PDB,